 We can have collection materials such as sound, film, video, manuscripts and rare print material ready for appointments.
 Some materials require permissions clearance before your visit.
 To make an appointment please complete our online request.

 Booking an appointment allows us to prepare additional collection materials such as sound, films and video recordings, manuscripts, and rare print material ready and ensure any permission clearances can be completed before your visit.
-A minimum of one weeks' notice is required for an appointment to ensure we can prepare materials and undertake any clearances.
+A minimum of two weeks' notice is required for an appointment to ensure we can prepare materials and undertake any clearances.

 Conditions of entry